Kareth

-The Hebrew term kareth ("cutting off" כָּרֵת, /he/), or extirpation, is a form of punishment for sin, mentioned in the Hebrew Bible and later Jewish writings.
-The typical Biblical phrase used is "that soul shall be cut off from its people" or a slight variation of this.
-Several different suggestions have been made for the understanding of this punishment in the Bible and in rabbinic thought.
+The Hebrew term kareth ("cutting off" כָּרֵת, /he/), or extirpation, is a form of punishment for sin mentioned in the Hebrew Bible and later Jewish writings.
+The typical biblical phrase used states that a person or a soul "shall be cut off from its people" or a slight variation of this.

+Several different suggestions have been put forward for the understanding of this punishment in the Bible and in rabbinic thought.

 Etymology

 The word kareth is derived from the Hebrew verb karat ("to cut off").
 The noun form kareth does not occur in the Hebrew Bible; rather, verb forms such as venichreta ("[that soul] shall be cut off") are most common.